Android-for-Python/Android-for-Python-Users/README.md

 Do not add Python system modules, only packages you might install with pip3 on the desktop.

 There are some pip3 packages that are added automatically, no need to put these in requirements: `libffi, openssl, sqlite3, setuptools, six, pyjnius, android`.

+#### Version pinning

+If a requirement is a package that requires a [recipe](https://github.com/kivy/python-for-android/tree/develop/pythonforandroid/recipes), version pinning may result in a build error.
+Because a compile recipe is created for the version specified in the recipe, and may not apply to other versions if the compile model has changed.

+Your options are to use the default version, or [locally modify the recipe](#appendix-c--locally-modifying-a-recipe).

 #### Find the Dependencies